Benchmarking Smart Beta ETFs

 Fund managers have a love-hate relationship with the latter as it weighs heavily on their career prospects.
 Although the purpose of benchmarking is to make investing more scientific by measuring the performance of fund managers, it is often a highly subjective process that requires the selection of peers or an index.

 While a plain-vanilla large-cap U.S. equity manager can simply be benchmarked against the S&P 500, it is more questionable which benchmark is appropriate for measuring the performance of smart beta ETFs.
 These are supposed to provide exposure to common equity factors and definitions can vary across providers.
-In this short research note, we will benchmark smart beta ETFs in the U.S. against long-only factor portfolios based on factor definitions in line with academic research (try Finominal’s Alpha Analyzer for finding the best benchmark).
+In this short research note, we will benchmark smart beta ETFs in the U.S. against long-only factor portfolios based on factor definitions in line with academic research.

 METHODOLOGY